-Senior year
+• Senior year

 - 1. Complete all processing and apply for a commission - 2.
 Pass the U.S. Coast Guard Unlimited License examination - 3.
-Complete NV402 Leadership and Ethics and NV442 Naval Science for the Strategic Sealift Officer II - 4.
+Complete NV402 Leadership and Ethics - 4.
 Participate in weekly Naval Science lab - 5.
 Pass Navy physical fitness assessment and swim qualification - 6.
 Be commissioned at graduation as an Ensign in the U.S. Navy Reserve, SSRG